pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Separating concerns

 You will be adding unit testing with Jest (or similar testing suite) for subsequent assignments.
 To set it up correctly, you have to set up the server in one file and the routes and other logic in other files.

+You may need to refactor your basic Express app, if you have begun to build it.

 ### Set Up app.js